-- B. Exception for Certain Credit or Installment Sales. - (1) If a vendor makes a credit or installment sale of tangible personal property, taxable services, digital codes, or digital products which the vendor must manufacture, design, create, custom-alter, or order from a third party, collection of the tax may be deferred at the option of the vendor until the property, digital code, [or] digital product, or taxable service is delivered.
-Among other things, this exception does not apply to a sale, such as a lay-away sale, when delivery of existing property in the possession of the vendor is delayed pending full payment. - (2) The vendor may not defer collection of the tax beyond the time of full payment for or delivery of the property, digital code, [or] digital product, or the taxable service, whichever occurs first.
-A vendor obligated to make more than one delivery as a result of a single sale of property, services, digital codes, or digital products which the vendor must manufacture, design, create, custom-alter, or order from a third party may defer collection of the tax on the portion of the price attributable to each delivery until payment of that portion of the price or the date of that delivery, whichever occurs first. - (3) (text unchanged) - (4) The authority to defer collection of the tax created by this section does not affect the nature or amount of the vendor's or buyer's liability as created at the time of entering into a transaction, but only affects the time of collection of the tax.
-[Thus, for example] Therefore: - (a) [if] If, between the time of sale and the time of delivery of tangible personal property, a digital code, a digital product, or a taxable service, a change in the rate of tax [should occur] occurs, the original rate of tax shall apply. - (b) If the sale of the tangible personal property, digital code, digital product, or service is not taxable at the time the sale occurs, it is not subject to tax even if the service would be taxable at the time tangible personal property, digital code, digital product, or service is delivered. - (c) If the sale of the tangible personal property, digital code, digital product, or service is taxable at the time the sale occurs, it is subject to tax even if the service would not be taxable at the time tangible personal property, digital code, digital product, or service is delivered.
+- B. Exception for Certain Credit or Installment Sales. - (1) If a vendor makes a credit or installment sale of tangible personal property, taxable services, digital codes, or digital products which the vendor must manufacture, design, create, custom-alter, or order from a third party, collection of the tax may be deferred at the option of the vendor until the property, digital code, [or]digital product, or taxable service is delivered.
+Among other things, this exception does not apply to a sale, such as a lay-away sale, when delivery of existing property in the possession of the vendor is delayed pending full payment. - (2) The vendor may not defer collection of the tax beyond the time of full payment for or delivery of the property, taxable service, digital code, or digital product, whichever occurs first.
+A vendor obligated to make more than one delivery as a result of a single sale of property, services, digital codes, or digital products which the vendor must manufacture, design, create, custom-alter, or order from a third party may defer collection of the tax on the portion of the price attributable to each delivery until payment of that portion of the price or the date of that delivery, whichever occurs first. - (3) (text unchanged) - (4) The authority to defer collection of the tax created by this section does not affect the nature or amount of the vendor's or buyer's liability as created at the time of entering into a transaction[,] but only affects the time of collection of the tax.
+[Thus, for example] Thus: - (a) if a change in the tax rate occurs between the time of sale and the time of delivery of tangible personal property, a digital code, a digital product, or a taxable service, [a change in the rate of tax should occur], the original tax rate [of tax] shall apply. - (b) if the sale of the tangible personal property, digital code, digital product, or service is not taxable at the time the sale occurs, the sale does not become taxable if the tangible personal property, digital code, digital product, or service becomes taxable after the sale but before the items or services are delivered. - (c) if the sale of the tangible personal property, digital code, digital product, or service is taxable at the time the sale occurs, the sale is taxable even if the tangible personal property, digital code, digital product, or service would not be taxable at the time the items or services are delivered.

-Example I
+Example 1

 A contract for the sale of tangible personal property is entered into on June 10.
-The contract states the property is to be delivered July 10, with payment due by August 10.
+The contract states the property is to be delivered July 10 and requires a single payment due by August 10.
 Effective July 1 the same year, the rate of sales and use tax on the tangible personal property increases from 5% to 6%.
 The vendor is required to collect the tax on the transaction at the 5% rate that is in effect on June 10.
 The tax must be collected no later than the delivery date, July 10.